spatie/data-transfer-object/README.md

 ### A note on immutability

-These value objects are meant to be only constructed once, and not changed thereafter.
+These data objects are meant to be only constructed once, and not changed thereafter.
-You should never write data to the properties once the value object is created, even though technically it's possible.
+You should never write data to the properties once the data object is created, even though technically it's possible.

 ### Helper functions